home-assistant/home-assistant.io/source/_components/camera.xeoma.markdown

 This platform will parse the Xeoma web interface to find all enabled cameras and add them all to Home Assistant.
 You can hide individual cameras using the platform configuration.

-The `image_name` configuration value for each camera should match the name supplied to the Xeoma Web Server configuration (under _Path to access images_) with the _.jpg_ extension removed
+The `image_name` configuration value for each camera should match the name supplied to the Xeoma Web Server configuration (under _Path to access images_) with the _.jpg_ extension removed.